alleboudy/navigation-drl/REPORT.md

 `model.py` a 1 hidden layer network used as the deep model for the local and target networks used in the agent following closely the ones from the udacity DRL nano degree class with a few tweaks

+### Hyperparameters:

+BUFFER_SIZE = int(1e5)   replay buffer size

+BATCH_SIZE = 512         minibatch size

+GAMMA = 0.99             discount factor

+TAU = 1e-3               for soft update of target parameters

+LR = 0.001               learning rate

+UPDATE_EVERY = 20        how often to update the target network

+FC1_UNITS = 128 the number of the DQN hidden layer neurons

+idle_reward_start = -0.5   the initial custom reward penalty for not picking a banana

+idle_reward_decay = 0.8    the decay of the pnealty

 ### Training progress: